The Dummies’ Guide to Life Insurance

 If you’re the primary breadwinner for the family, you want to replace your income at least temporarily.
 After a certain period of time, families adjust.
 Stay-at-home moms go back to work and advance in their careers, for example.

-If you’re a stay-at-home mom, the role you play running the household has a value attached to it, too.
+If you’re a stay-at-home mom, the role you play in running the household has a value attached to it, too.
 If you cook, clean, and do laundry, your survivors will probably have to hire someone to handle at least some of those chores.

-The amount of money you have in savings and investments also affects how much insurance you need.
+The amount of money you have in savings and investments also affects how much life insurance coverage you need.
 Since there are so many things to consider, deciding how much life insurance you need is a highly personalized undertaking.

 I can offer some general guidelines to get you started, though:

 Nerdwallet suggests starting with coverage equal to your annual income multiplied by 10.
-If you make $50,00 a year, you would buy $500,000 in life insurance.
+If you make $50,000 a year, you would buy $500,000 in life insurance.

 Another suggestion from that same post is to add $100,000 for each child who hasn’t gone to college yet.

-You can find more complicated formulas than this, but this is a “dummies'” guide, not a detailed guide.
+You can find more complicated formulas than this, but this is a “dummies” guide, not a detailed guide.

-Where Should You Buy Your Life Insurance?
+Where Should You Buy Your Life Insurance Policy?

 You can probably find a friend who works for a life insurance company and buy directly through him.